arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 - Uploaded the user stories for Usability, Logout and Account Deactivation.
 - Updated XP Core value - Communication.
 - Added Minutes of Meeting for the second week.

+Ashish:-
+- Edited functional and non-functional requirements.
+- Added user stories for Browse the menu, Item addition to the cart and Security.